 My composition interest began when I was in 3rd grade.
 I learned music literacy through my interest in drawing.
-I drew books of mazes, custom trading card concepts, designed my own detailed Super Mario 64 levels (haha), and other random things.
+I drew books of mazes, custom trading card concepts, designed my own detailed Super Mario 64 levels (yes, random), and many other things.
 I designed made-up instruments; I drew manuscript/notes on notebook paper, and eventually I started writing notes on actual manuscript paper.
 I started playing around with a mini Casio keyboard, studied the basic chords (major, minor, diminished, augmented), and started instantly memorizing the information.
 My right hand almost naturally played different melodies.
 I still remember figuring out how the full-chord and short hand one or two finger shorthand Casio-chord accompaniments worked.
-I learned to write down pretty notes visually, but musically it probably didn't sound too great.
-Eventually, I'll make more improvements going into middle school which I'll explain some time later.
+I learned to write down pretty notes visually, but musically it probably didn't sound too great, nor too bad.
+Eventually, I'll make more improvements going into middle school, which I'll explain some time later.

 For this Blog: